SyneRBI/SIRF/doc/UserGuide.md

 ### Naming conventions <a name="Naming_conventions"></a>

-- Types/classes start with capitals, every word is capitalised, no underscores, e.g. AcquisitionModel.
+- Types/classes start with capitals, every word is capitalised, no underscores, e.g. `AcquisitionModel`.

-- Class methods are lower case, underscores between different words, e.g. get_voxel_size().
+- Class methods are lower case, underscores between different words, e.g. `get_voxel_size()`.

 - Methods indicating

-    - a number of things start with num, e.g. num_gates.
+    - a number of things start with `num`, e.g. `num_gates`.

-    - the number of an item in a sequence end with num, e.g. gate_num.
+    - the number of an item in a sequence end with `num`, e.g. `gate_num`.

 ### Units and index ordering <a name="Units_and_index_ordering"></a>